NORTH CENTRAL PATHWAY:

 -BIKE IT OR HIKE IT-

-To start from Winchendon (Northern Section); Take exit 90 off of Route 2 to Route 140 north.
+Directions: Take exit 90 off of Route 2 to Route 140 north.

 North Central Pathway; Northern Section:

-Starting from the Summer Street parking lot in Winchendon [Northern End]; Follow Summer St right to Summer Dr and head left past the old Goodspeed Machine Company building.
-This will bring you to the trailhead.
-The paved North Central Pathway heads up to the old rail bed and heads Southeast across an old RR bridge.
-This was a double line, thus, a second old RR bridge parallels the trail.
-I believe this was part of the former Baldwinville & Winchendon RR, however, three different rail lines passed through Winchendon and I was unable to locate an old RR map.
-Down to your right is Tannery Pond and to your left is Whitney Pond.
-After crossing the bridge you'll see a dirt trail on your right.
-This is where the old rail lines split.
-Continuing straight the paved trail bears left off the old rail bed to follow the shoreline of the pond.
-Lots of benches overlooking the pond.
-The trail then bears right rejoining the old rail bed and crossing a short causeway.
-Pass by the Glenallen Street parking lot, where you'll find a Map Board at 0.8 miles, before crossing Glenallen St and a 2nd parking lot.
-You then travel alongside Route 12 a ways before the trail leaves the road behind at 1.5 miles.
-You quickly cross the first of 3 bridges over Millers River.
-You follow a berm alongside the river and marsh and cross a second bridge.
-Finally you cross your third bridge over the river before coming to N Ashburnham Rd at 3 miles.
 To reach the next section requires a short 0.8 mile on-road detour.
 Turn right on N Ashburnham Rd (residential), then right on Route 12 (narrow shoulder) and cross back over the river.
 Take your first left along Old Gardner Rd (low traffic).
 A slight hill brings you back to the trail on your left at 3.8 miles where you'll find a Map Board.
 Across the road is the Old Gardner Road parking lot.
 This section follows the rail bed of the former B&M RR Worcester & Hillsboro Branch.
 Across the street you can see where the old rail bed continued.
 The paved trail heads into the woods crossing Teel Rd at 4 miles (last road crossing until you reach Route 140).
 Woodland and marsh corridor with a slight upgrade.
 Pass by an old granite RR Mileage Marker W32 (32 miles to Worcester) on your left at 4.5 miles.
+These old RR Mileage Markers were located every mile along the railroad.
 Travel through a tunnel underneath Commercial Dr at 4.8 miles.
-Pass by RR Mileage Marker W31 at 5.5 miles (these old RR Mileage Marker were placed every mile along the tracks).
-You cross into Gardner at 6 miles and follow a causeway through a marsh.
+Pass by RR Mileage Marker W31 at 5.5 miles.
+Here the trail levels out before a slight down grade.
+You cross into Gardner at 6 miles (BIKE STATION) and follow a causeway through a marsh.
 After passing by RR Mileage Marker W30 at 6.5 miles you'll come to the end of the trail after 7 miles next to Route 140 where you'll find limited parking.

 Note; Caution; To reach the Southern Section you'll need to cross busy Route 140.
 Not recommended for kids on bikes.
-Construction is expected to begin in 2025 to build a bridge over Route 140 here.
+Construction is expected to begin in 2027 to build a bridge over Route 140 here.

 North Central Pathway; Southern Section: